hx2A/py5website/reference/py5graphics_end_draw.rst

 .. title: end_draw()
 .. slug: py5graphics_end_draw
-.. date: 2021-02-16 16:54:21 UTC+00:00
+.. date: 2021-02-25 16:27:06 UTC+00:00
 .. tags:
 .. category:
 .. link:
 .. description: py5 end_draw() documentation
 .. type: text

-Finalizes the rendering of a PGraphics object so that it can be shown on screen.
+Finalizes the rendering of a Py5Graphics object so that it can be shown on screen.

 Examples
 ========